Mortal Kombat II: Controversies

 As in the case of the first Mortal Kombat game, the content of Mortal Kombat II became the subject of a great deal of controversy regarding violent video games.
-Nancian Cherry of Toledo Blade wrote that both games had "an army of critics too: people upset by the bone-crunching, blood-spurting, limb-ripping violence depicted on the small screen".
+Nancian Cherry of Toledo Blade wrote that both games had "an army of critics too: people upset by the bone-crunching, blood-spurting, limb-ripping violence depicted on the small screen."
 According to IGN, "Mortal Kombat II wore its notoriety as a badge of honor, boasting about it in promotional materials, and even parodying it in-game."
-The game was banned in Germany, where MKII was put in the index by the Federal Department for Media Harmful to Young Persons (BPjM) and all versions of the game except for the Game Boy version were subjected to being confiscated from the nation's market for violating the German Penal Code by showing excessive violence and cruel acts against representations of human beings.
-Due to regional censorship, the game was also released with green-colored blood and black-and-white fatality sequences in Japan; it was at that time a unique occurrence of a western game being censored in Japan, not the reverse.
+The game was banned in Germany, where it was put in the index by the Federal Department for Media Harmful to Young Persons (BPjM), and all versions of the game except for the Game Boy version were subjected to being confiscated from the German market for violating the German Penal Code by showing excessive violence and cruel acts against representations of human beings.
+Due to regional censorship, the game was also released with green-colored blood and black-and-white fatality sequences in Japan; it was at that time a unique occurrence of a western game being censored in Japan rather than the inverse.
 Years later, Boon recalled: "I've always had the position that the rating system was a good idea and should be put in place.
 Once Mortal Kombat II came out, there was a rating system in place.
 We were an M-rated game, and everybody knew the content that was in there, so it became almost a non-issue."
-Tobias agreed, saying that they "were content with the M for mature on our packaging".
+Tobias agreed, saying that they "were content with the M for mature on our packaging."

-There were also some other controversies.
+There were also some other controversies unrelated to the game's graphic content.
 In 1994, Guy Aoki, president of Media Action Network for Asian Americans (MANAA), criticized the game for allegedly perpetuating existing stereotypes of Asians as martial arts experts with the game's portrayal of several of its characters.
 Allyne Mills, a publicist at Acclaim, responded to this by stating: "This is a fantasy game, with all different characters.
 This is a martial arts game which comes from Asia.[sic]
 The game was not created to foster stereotypes."
 Critical studies professor Marsha Kinder accused the game of "a misogynist aspect to the combat", alleging that "in MKII, some of the most violent possibilities are against women.
-Also, their fatality moves are highly eroticised."
+Also, their fatality moves are highly eroticised."Mortal Kombat actors Daniel Pesina, Philip Ahn, Katalin Zamiar and Elizabeth Malecki unsuccessfully filed two lawsuits in 1996 and 1997 against Midway, Williams, Nintendo of America, Sega of America, and Acclaim Entertainment for the unauthorized misuse of their likenesses and to seek royalties from sales of the games' home ports.
+Pesina, who sought $10 million in the suits for his roles in the first two MK games, had appeared in costume as Johnny Cage in a 1994 print advertisement for the fighting game BloodStorm.